• Skip to primary navigation

 At least, that’s the case compared to receiving a slightly less preferred model at a much higher price point in a less practical category of watches.
 Truly, all high-value workhorses are practical, and they’re what Monthly Watch Box has for you.

-The starter watch plan is only $29 a month, and there’s even a G-Shock-specific plan for only $149 a month.
+The starter watch plan is 2024 was only $29 a month, and there was even a G-Shock-specific plan for only $149 a month.

 Are Watch Subscriptions Worth It